 Springboard – Software Engineering Career Track

 If you want to find a job in one of the many high-tech hubs around the world, it’s crucial to have the advanced skills that employers like to see.
-You have a number of different training options to help you acquire those skills, fortunately.
-Some programs such as those offered at Springboard’s software engineering bootcamp allow students to attend online classes from anywhere in the world.
+Fortunately, you have many training options to help you acquire those skills.
+Some programs, such as those offered at Springboard’s software engineering career track, allow students to attend online classes from anywhere in the world.

 This article examines Springboard’s online software engineering bootcamp from top to bottom.
-We take a look at the platform’s offerings, costs, and outcomes.
-You also find out what sort of admissions process to expect and learn if this software bootcamp has what you want in a training program.
+We take a look at the platform’s offerings, costs, and payment options.
+You will also learn about the admissions process and find out if this software bootcamp has what you want in a training program.

-Each student gets their own mentor, a senior software engineer or technical leader, who helps guide them through the curriculum and who offers practical advice on what hiring managers are looking for.
+Each student gets their own mentor, a senior software engineer or a technical leader.
+They guide the student through the curriculum and offer practical advice on what hiring managers are looking for.
 Students take an average of nine months to complete their training, and Springboard includes personalized career coaching to place graduates in jobs in their fields.

 Springboard also offers a job guarantee.
-If you work to land a software engineering job after the bootcamp but don’t find one six months after graduating, you get your tuition refunded.
+If you don’t land a software engineering job within six months of graduation, you get your tuition refunded.

 What Curriculum does Springboard Software Engineering Offer?